How It Works

 Receive Your Appraisal

-Your completed appraisal is delivered as a PDF via a secure download link.
+Your completed appraisal is delivered as a PDF via a secure download link within 5–7 business days of payment.
 The report includes:

 • Fair market value opinion as of the date of death